-June is a busy month for moms, but it’s the kind of busy that fills your heart and home with light, love, and laughter.
-Summer sports are in full swing with practices and games galore.
-It’s also packed full of school fun fairs, final exams, graduations, work events, charity picnics, and more.
+June is typically always a busy month for moms, but the kind of busy that fills your heart and home with light, love, and laughter.
+This is usually the time that summer sports are in full swing with practices and games galore.
+June used to be packed full of school fun fairs, final exams, graduations, work events, charity picnics, and more.

 Make sure all summer systems are set to go